Mooloolaba - Alexandra Headland

 Mooloolaba - Alexandra Headland has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 30 projects likely affecting the region.
+AreaSearch identified 29 projects that could affect the region.
 Notable initiatives include Mooloolaba Foreshore Revitalisation Project, Mooloolaba Transport Corridor Upgrade, SOL by Walker - Maroochydore City Centre, and Alex Bluff Foreshore Coastal Pathway.
-The following list details those most relevant:.
+The following list details those likely to have most relevance.

 Professional plan users can use the search below to filter and access additional projects.